Drowning in LPG

 So the pumps have to keep pouring oil and hence will continue swamping the LPG market in this part of the world and this ripples through into the entire Atlantic Basin as this is the market on the doorstep.

 In Saudi Arabia in the meanwhile, ethane has been used for ages as feedstock as it was plentiful and cheap.
 But it’s being replaced slowly by Propane and Butane as they are a better feedstock for Petchems.
-But Qatar and the Emirates have built up massive Petchem industries as well as they also wanted to climb the ladder o the value chain.
-And much of this Petchem is flooding markets in Asia and in Europe.
+But Qatar and the Emirates have built up massive Petchem industries as well and they also wanted to climb the ladder of the value chain.
+And much of this Petchem is flooding markets in Asia and Europe.
 It’s another deluge of sorts.

 Let’s be clear on one thing.
 The world could not sustain breakneck growth forever.
 One day those not stratospheric but rather spatial projections had to be exposed for what they are.
 Massively overblown.
 Now the world is in shrinking mode and given how long we have been on the growth drug, it’s going to take a little while.

-We can also climb the ladder as much as we want on the value chain, one day someone will have to buy and use all the stuff that the world wants to churn out not in order to make money but in order to live.
-The real world consumer’s capacity to consume is the ultimate gauge around which everything gravitates in the end.
+We can also climb the ladder as much as we want on the value chain, one day someone will have to buy and use all the stuff that the world wants to churn out not to make money but to live.
+The real-world consumer’s capacity to consume is the ultimate gauge around which everything gravitates in the end.
 No fiddling with spreadsheets will change that.

 It’s a vicious cycle and breaking free will produce calamities.